Is Barracuda Safe to Eat? CDC Guidelines & Safety Tips 2026

 The first signs of ciguatera poisoning typically appear between 30 minutes and 6 hours after eating contaminated barracuda.
 Gastrointestinal symptoms strike first, including severe nausea, vomiting, watery diarrhea, and intense abdominal cramps.
 These initial symptoms often mimic typical food poisoning, leading to misdiagnosis.

 Neurological symptoms follow quickly, distinguishing ciguatera from other foodborne illnesses.
-Victims experience tingling or numbness around the mouth, hands, and feet.
+Victims experience paresthesia including tingling or numbness around the mouth, hands, and feet.
 Many report a burning sensation on the skin, particularly when touching cold objects.
 Muscle weakness, joint pain, and severe headaches commonly accompany these sensations.

 Cardiovascular symptoms may include irregular heartbeat, low blood pressure, and bradycardia (slow heart rate).
 Some victims experience difficulty breathing or chest pain, requiring immediate medical attention.
 The severity of symptoms often correlates with the amount of toxin consumed.